Carberra/website/README.md

 #### Running Next JS

 Run the following commands from the top folder (this one).
+Also, if another version is already running, make sure to stop that container first.

 - Build docker image: `docker build . -t carberra/website:<build version>`
 - Run docker image: `docker run -p 3000:3000 --name carberra-website --rm -d carberra/website:<build version>`

+#### Running Next JS (Automatically)

+If you would like to run a single command to build and relaunch the docker container, you can use the `build-and-deploy` script which should be in path (if you ran `setup.sh` when you were setting it up).
+All you have to pass into the `build-and-deploy` script is a version (eg. `v1.0.0`) and it should handle the rest for you.

 #### Running Plausible